inet-framework/inet-tutorials/wireless/doc/step1.rst

 medium access protocol.
-There is virtually no medium access control: packets are transmitted as soon as the previous packet has completed transmission. ``MultipleAccessMac`` also contains an optional out-of-band acknowledgement mechanism which we turn off here.
+There is virtually no medium access control: packets are transmitted as soon as the previous packet has completed transmission. ``MultipleAccessMac`` also contains an optional out-of-band acknowledgment mechanism which we turn off here.

 The configuration: